ActioPtyLtd/datapipes-pipescript/README.md

 The following properties are explained below:
 * **type** - Always set to mergeLoad.
-* **entity** - The name of the entity where data will be merged to
+* **entity** - The name of the entity where data will be merged to.
-* **keys** - a list of columns that will identify the item in entity to be create or update
+* **keys** - a list of properties that will identify whether the item in entity should be created or updated.
-* **update** - Specifies whether the matched items shoud be updated if differences are detected
+* **update** - Specifies whether the matched items shoud be updated if differences are detected.
 * **dataSource** - Contains the section that defines which [DataSource](#datasource-section) to connect to and merge data.

 ## DataSource Section